NinaLAnderson3/project2/README.md

  #### Poverty Data
 https://api.census.gov/data/timeseries/poverty/saipe?get=NAME,SAEMHI_PT,SAEMHI_MOE,SAEPOVALL_PT,SAEPOVALL_MOE,SAEPOVRTALL_MOE,SAEPOVRTALL_PT,STABREV&for=county:*&in=state:34&YEAR=2019

-Our biggest challenege from the Data sources was combining the all the different sets that would be useable for us.
-We had to convert the data, clean the data, synchronize key names such as country names, create a new json from Sqlite, and merge multiple json and geojsons.

 ## D3 Page
   1) The X-Axis is based on Poverty Rate, Average School Rank, House Hold Median Income